Ulster coat: Origins

 Prior to the inception of the Ulster coat in the first half of the nineteenth century, the greatcoat or surtout was the main component of a gentleman's wardrobe.
 Whilst fashionable at the time, these garments proved to be very cumbersome for travel due to the heavy lengths of overlapping cloth involved in creating the silhouette.
 By the mid-1800s, these coats were replaced by lighter variations such as the Chesterfield Overcoat and the Albert.
 These coats were designed primarily for show, so did not amount to the same level of weather protection.
 John McGee of McGee & Co set about creating a coat that would fulfil this purpose.

 By 1866, McGee had conceptualised the coat known as the ‘Ulster.’
 The design was met with much attention upon its introduction and brought acclaim to the Irish designer.
 Due to the increased sales from the popular coat, the company invested in a second location in Belfast, known simply as the ‘Ulster Coat Warehouse.’

 The success of the male coat eventually led to a public clamouring for the female version.
 And so in the early 1870s, an ulster coat for women was introduced to the market.

 In fiction

 It is often seen in period productions of Victorian novels, such as those of Charles Dickens and Sir Arthur Conan Doyle.
 The Ulster coat was referred to in Doyle's Sherlock Holmes novels and short stories: A Study in Scarlet, The Sign of the Four, A Scandal in Bohemia, The Adventure of the Blue Carbuncle and The Adventure of the Noble Bachelor (in which it is worn by a noblewoman).
+In the Sherlock Holmes short story Blue Carbuncle for example, Watson recounts that: “It was a bitter night, so we drew on our ulsters and wrapped cravats about our throats.”
 It has been used in a great many late-Victorian costume dramas since.

-In the Sherlock Holmes short story Blue Carbuncle for example, Watson recounts that:

-“It was a bitter night, so we drew on our ulsters and wrapped cravats about our throats.”
+It is seen in other works of fiction, including: